Des465/Cell_Segmentation/README.md

 Scored with mean Average Precision across IoU thresholds from 0.50 to 0.95, which is the standard metric for this dataset.
 It's a demanding measure for cell segmentation: at the high thresholds, a mask that's visibly correct to a human can still score zero if the boundary is a few pixels off.
 That's part of why numbers on this task look low compared to typical classification benchmarks.

-Exact figures aren't reproduced here - the trained checkpoint isn't in the repo, and I'd rather leave the section empty than quote a number I can't regenerate.

 What I can say about behaviour, from inspecting predictions:

 - **Isolated cells are close to solved.** Clean, well-separated cells segment reliably, and the remaining error is boundary precision rather than detection.